raptortech-js/ceph/doc/rados/operations/erasure-code-lrc.rst

 ======================================

-With the *jerasure* plugin, when an erasure coded object is stored on multiple OSDs, recovering from the loss of one OSD requires reading from all the others.
-For instance if *jerasure* is configured with *k=8* and *m=4*, losing one OSD requires reading from the eleven others to repair.
+With the *jerasure* plugin, when an erasure coded object is stored on multiple OSDs, recovering from the loss of one failure domain requires reading from all the others.
+For instance if *jerasure* is configured with *k=8* and *m=4*, losing one failure domain requires reading from the eleven others to repair.

-The *lrc* erasure code plugin creates local parity chunks to be able to recover using less OSDs.
-For instance if *lrc* is configured with *k=8*, *m=4* and *l=4*, it will create an additional parity chunk for every four OSDs.
-When a single OSD is lost, it can be recovered with only four OSDs instead of eleven.
+The *lrc* erasure code plugin creates local parity chunks to be able to recover using less failure domains.
+For instance if *lrc* is configured with *k=8*, *m=4* and *l=4*, it will create an additional parity chunk for every four failure domains.
+When a single failure domain is lost, it can be recovered with only four failure domains instead of eleven.

 Erasure code profile examples
 =============================